jc2820/nodejs-speedtest/README.md

-# Speedtest app with Nodejs/express
+# Speedtest Server

-An app to run occasional background speedtests in the background because I want to know what my average is or when it drops over a day/week etc.
+An app to run occasional background speedtests because I want to know what my average is and when it drops over a day/week etc.

-* Nodejs/Express/ejs/postgresql/fast-speedtest-api
-* Express/node Server set to hit speedtest api at intervals
+* Express/node Server set to hit speedtest api via cron schedule.
 * Postgresql db to dump scores into (you'll have to create and connect to a psql db or change the model system).
-* Ejs to view results and averages
+* Ejs/bootstrap index page to view results and averages.
+* hit /speedtest to run a test on demand.
 * Run it on your localhost
 * Make a .env file for your keys and whatnot
 * Change the cron schedule to run at different intervals